3.8 Children Missing from Care, Home and Education: Procedure

 Children at risk of being drawn into offending behaviour and gang activity

 Children who go missing from care, home and education also need safeguarding against the risk of being drawn into offending behaviour.
 For example, some children have become involved in what has become known as the 'county lines' issue.
 This involves children being used by gangs to transport and distribute drugs outside of London and other major cities as drug sales operations are expanded into the home-counties and beyond.

-Professionals should also refer to the BSCB Guidance on Gangs and Youth Violence.
+Professionals should also refer to the BSCP Guidance on Gangs and Youth Violence.